 - Give the bee a sugar-water mix.
 Add one tablespoon of sugar to two tablespoons of tap water until the sugar is dissolved2.
 Place the sugar-water close to the tired bee but don’t force it to drink.

 - Please make sure you use white granulated sugar instead of brown sugar, as bees find it harder to digest.
 Don’t provide them with honey as it can contain pathogens.

 - Only provide sugar-water in emergencies.
 Regularly, providing them with sugar-water will encourage bees to feed on this instead of natural nectar and pollen.

-If you see a struggling bee that has been caught in a downpour of rain, use a jar or a leaf and carry it to a dry spot such as under a bush, tree, or upturned flowerpot.
+If you see a struggling bee that has been caught in a downpour of rain, use a jar or a leaf to carry it to a dry spot such as under a bush, tree, or upturned flowerpot.
 If it is still raining, place it in direct sunlight – inside a shed or your house.
-The fine hair on a bee can quickly become waterlogged and its wings can become stuck to its body, so leave it to dry out and if it seems really exhausted, offer the bee some sugar-water mix.
+The fine hair on a bee can quickly become waterlogged and its wings can get stuck to its body, so leave it to dry out and if it seems really exhausted offer the bee some sugar-water mix.

 Gardens can be a sanctuary for animals and insects.
 Making sure you look after your home and garden is vital, not just for you and your family, but for the planet too.
 Protect them properly.